Perjury & Obstruction Of Justice - Federal Criminal Defense Attorney

 • Retaliating against a witness, victim or informant.

-Codified by 18 U.S.C. § 1503, 1510, 1506, and 1509, federal obstruction charges call for serious penalties, and may allow for decades imprisonment depending on certain applicable enhancements such as the murder of a witness or juror.
+Codified by 18 U.S.C. § 1503, 1510, 1506, and 1509, federal obstruction charges call for serious penalties, and may allow for decades of imprisonment depending on certain applicable enhancements such as the murder of a witness or juror.
 Bribery and other forms of impediment similarly carry prison eligible sentences.

 Simply stated, perjury is the crime of lying under oath.
 This can be a lie during a grand jury proceeding, trial, or at some other phase of litigation requiring courtroom testimony.
 Perjury charges are almost always insinuated by federal prosecutors when dealing with witnesses who have the potential to lie under oath in an effort to elude criminal liability or lessen their role.